Piyadassii/aloka/_posts/2025-02-04-vidines-tylos-stovykla-moterims.markdown

 -----

-### Meditation retreat "Freedom here and now" FOR MEN
+### Meditation retreat "Inner silence" FOR WOMEN

-We invite you to spend a weekend practicing Dhamma at the Aloka Centre.
-In this retreat we will be learning to be present with wisdom.
-Through meditation, we will be exploring the conditions allowing mindfulness and wise attention to manifest.

-On __Feebruary 28 - March 2__ we invite **MEN ONLY**
+On __March 7 - 11__ we invite women to join a 4-day meditation retreat.

-The central theme of the retreat is "right veiw" and being present.
-Our views determine how we experience the present moment, and how we are in the present moment, in other words, how we live.
-What did the Buddha call the right view?
-What does it mean to be in the present moment?
-We will explore this theme by meditating, listening to the teachings, putting forward questions to the teachers and sharing our thoughts and feelings in small groups.
+In our fast-paced world, we are mostly drowned in noise, distracted from true silence.
+This retreat is an invitation to pause, to listen inwardly and to find the silence of peace.

+We will begin these four days with _samatha_ meditation - calming and focusing the mind - and then open ourselves to a natural state of being that allows us to experience inner freedom and peace, i.e. we will start by creating the conditions for the mind to quieten down, and then we will turn our attention inwards to find the true silence - a silence that is independent of any external condition.

 ☸ **RETREAT PRACTICES**

 \- Meditation instructions\
 \- Sitting, Walking, Working, and Talking Meditation\
 \- Short talks by the teacher on teaching\
-\- Exploring the Dhamma in small groups\
+\- Dhamma sharing\
+\- Chanting\
-\- Chanting
+\- Breathing excercises

 🕤 **TIMETABLE**

-6:00 Wake up\
+5:30 Wake up\
-6:30 Chanting and Meditation\
-07:30 Yoga\
+6:00 Chanting, breathing exercises, meditation\
-8:00 Breakfast\
+07:30 Breakfast\
-8:45 Working Meditation\
+8:15 Working Meditation\
-9:15 Dhamma talk and meditation session\
+9:00 Dhamma talk and meditation session\
 11:00 Lunch\
 13:30 Dhamma talk and meditation session\
 17:00 Tea and free time\
-19:00 Chanting, meditation and Dhamma exploration in small groups
+19:00 Chanting, meditation and Dhamma sharing

 The retreat will follow the traditional schedule: we will be waking up early to set the tone of mindfulness to the day, having lunch before noon and tea and light snacks in the evening, and experiencing the lightness of the mind and body and the joys of being present.